Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D65

 Finished the Express Router & Cookies and Express Session & Flash sections of The Web Developer Bootcamp 2021.

+### R0D66

+Finished the YelpCamp Restructuring & Flash section of The Web Developer Bootcamp 2021.